GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 * Channel ID: The channel ID for the channel that the client is requested to leave.

-* MC_STATE Sequence Number: The most recent Client Channel State Sequence Number processed by the server for this channel.
+* MC_STATE Sequence Number: The most recent Client Channel State Sequence Number for this channel processed by the server when constructing this leave request.
+A value of 0 indicates that no MC_STATE frames have been processed by the server.
 This value allows the client to ignore leave requests that are based on stale client channel state.

 * After Packet Number: If non-zero, the client leaves the channel only after receiving a channel packet with this packet number or a higher packet number.
-If this field is zero, or if the client has already received a channel packet with this packet number or a higher packet number, the client leaves the channel immediately.
+If this field is 0, or if the client has already received a channel packet with this packet number or a higher packet number, the client leaves the channel immediately.

 A client that receives an MC_LEAVE for a channel that it has already left, declined to join, or retired MUST ignore the frame.